Steps to apply: first-year student

 5. Apply for financial aid

-- Submit a Free Application for Federal Student Aid (FAFSA) as soon as possible after it becomes available each fall.
-NAU’s priority filing date is April 1.
-(You can complete your FAFSA before applying to NAU.)
+Start by submitting your Free Application for Federal Student Aid (FAFSA) as soon as it opens each fall.
+NAU’s priority filing date is April 1, but you can complete your FAFSA before applying to NAU.
+Use NAU's school code (001082), even if you haven't applied yet.

-- Undocumented students who are ineligible to complete the FAFSA can complete the CSS profile using NAU school code 4006.
+Undocumented students should use the CSS profile with NAU school code 4006.

 Submit your application

-After you apply to NAU you’ll receive a confirmation communication with your user ID.
-You’ll need a user ID to set up your NAU accounts and access important tools like LOUIE (a tool you’ll use to add/drop classes, check grades and schedules, request unofficial transcripts, view financial accounts and more), and Canvas (NAU’s learning management tool).
+Look for your user ID in your confirmation email to access LOUIE (a tool you’ll use to add/drop classes, check grades and schedules, request unofficial transcripts, view financial accounts and more), and Canvas (NAU’s learning management tool).

-Check your NAU Gmail, personal email, and LOUIE regularly for important updates.
+Stay in the loop by regularly checking your NAU Gmail, personal email, and LOUIE dashboard.

 2. Check your application status